-Directors of the company are selected based primarily on the following criteria: (i) judgement, character, expertise, skills and knowledge useful to the oversight of the companies' businesses; (ii) diversity of viewpoints, backgrounds, experiences, and other demographics; (iii) business or other relevant experience; and (iv) the extent to which the interplay of the candidate's expertise, skills, knowledge and experience with that of other Board members will build a Board that is effective, collegial and responsive to the needs of the company.
+Directors of the company are selected based primarily on the following criteria: (i) judgement, character, expertise, skills and knowledge useful to the oversight of the company's business; (ii) diversity of viewpoints, backgrounds, work and other experiences, and other demographics; (iii) business or other relevant experience; and (iv) the extent to which the interplay of the candidate's expertise, skills, knowledge and experience with that of other Board members will build a strong and effective Board that is collegial and responsive to the needs of the company.

 In selecting new directors, we consider a number of factors in seeking to develop a Board that, as a whole, reflects a range of skills, diversity, experience and expertise.
-It is our aim that at least 40% of the members of the boards of the regulated entities in the UK are women.
-As of December 31, 2023, 71% of the members of the GSAMI Board were women.
+It is our aim that at least 40% of the members of the Board are women.
+As of December 31, 2024, 62.5% of the members of the Board were women.